startrekdude/BridgeShapeTool/README.md

 # BridgeShapeTool
-The shape of a bridge hand is the set of lengths of the suits, i.e., a 4-tuple (w,x,y,z) where w≥x≥y≥z, w+x+y+z=13, and each w, x, y, z describes the length of a suit in the hand.
-For this project, we wrote a program that calculates the probability distribution of the shape of a random hand.The program is for python 3.8 or above and uses the matplotlib and tkinter libraries.
-The program calculates all the probabilities of all hand shapes,plots the distribution, and includes a function to calculate incomplete bridge shapes (e.g., (6,4,X,X)).
+The shape of a bridge hand is the set of lengths of the suits in the hand, i.e., an unordered 4-tuple (w,x,y,z) where w+x+y+z=13, and each w, x, y, z describes the length of a suit in the hand.
+For this project, we wrote a program that calculates the probability distribution of the shape of a random hand.
+The program is for Python 3.8 or above and uses the matplotlib and tkinter libraries.
+The program calculates all the probabilities of all hand shapes, plots the distribution, and includes a function to calculate probability of incomplete bridge shapes (e.g., (6,4,X,X)).
+To run the program, simply open BridgeShapeTool.exe.
+The start-up/runtime is about 10 seconds.

 Bridge Hand Probability Calculations: